 The team should come together on a regular basis (e.g. once a term) to review policies and share learning.
-We recommend that the team participate in the school briefing and one or two members of the team also take part in the further training for first responders delivered by ERIC.
 The CIT should put in place training for first responders from within the school community or from schools working together.
 ERIC can provide first responder training to a selection of staff from within the school community.
-We recommend that the SLT participate in a training session on Being Prepared and putting the ERIC Guide into practice.
-In addition, Jami provides regular twilight briefing for schools on trauma and a short tour of the ERIC Guide.
+Jami provides regular twilight briefing for schools on trauma and a short tour of the ERIC Guide.
+London Borough of Barnet schools can benefit from Youth MHFA (YMHFA) and postvention training.
+Contact Resilient Schools within the Public Health Directorate.